Why aren’t cats allowed to mingle?

 Why does my *indoor* cat need a flea preventive when I know he/she doesn’t have fleas?

 This is for everyone’s protection and to ensure that fleas are never an issue.
 Please note that Advantage is no longer effective.
-Revolution or Bravecto or Program are safe and effective.
+Revolution, Bravecto, Credilio and Program are all safe and effective.
 Zodiac is NEVER recommended because of safety concerns.

 What if my cat needs a veterinary exam during his/her stay?
 How is that handled?

 If, in the opinion of Dr. Baillie, your cat needs a veterinary exam, you will be contacted, if possible, and he/she will be taken to your veterinarian.
 We request that you make financial arrangements with your veterinarian before boarding your cat and that your veterinarian understands your wishes regarding medical treatment while you are away.

 What if I phone or email or fill out a reservation form and don’t hear back from you?